Soares/simplifience.com/post/foundations/mathematics.md

 {:.number}

 <aside class="info" markdown="block">
-Out-dated notation from ancient times.
+Math is outdated notation from ancient times.
 </aside>

-If you ask someone who has studied engineering or the sciences what they think of mathematics, they will tell you that math is not something which can be loved or hated, for math is simply the rules.
+If you ask someone who has studied engineering or the sciences what they think of mathematics, they will tell you that math is not something which can be loved or hated, for math is simply <span class="simplifience" markdown="inline">the rules</span>.
 It is any pattern, any symmetry, any abstraction.
 You can no more hate math than you can hate the fact that @post[reality is ordered]reality/unordered.
 Sure, the *language* of math is a bit old, but @post[symbols are not symbology]reality/symbology.
 Math is not the language, it's *what the language says*.

 ![Blue Flower](/images/blue-flower.jpg)

 <aside class="info" markdown="block">
-Mathematics stands behind all that we find beautiful.
+Math stands behind all that we find beautiful.
 It is symmetry and it is patterns.
 </aside>

 If you ask a mathematician what they think of mathematics, they will answer that math is the @post[exploration]math/explore of the rules.
 Given any axioms, math is about plumbing the logical depths that those axioms imply.
 It's about listening to what the rules say, and discovering new true things.
 It requires incredible creativity and modesty and the rewards are boundless, but it's not for everyone.